Sigurd: Sweden

-The Swedish material consists mostly of runestones which can be tentatively dated to the eleventh century.
+The Swedish material consists mostly of runestones which can be tentatively dated to the 11th century.
 The earliest of these are from Södermanland, the Ramsund carving and the Gök runestone, which appears to be a copy of the former.
 The stones depict Sigurd killing Fafnir, Regin's headless body surrounded by his smithing tools, Sigurd cooking Fafnir's heart, and the birds advising Sigurd above Grani.

 Two more depictions come from Uppland, the Drävle runestone and a copy of it, the Storja Ramsjö runestone.
 Both show Sigurd killing Fafnir.

 Three further depictions come from Gästrikland, the Årsund runestone, the Ockelbo runestone, which has been lost, and the Öster-Färnebo runestone.
 Sigurd is depicted stabbing Fafnir so that his sword takes the appearance of a u-rune.
 Other scenes on the runestones cannot be identified with the Sigurd legend securely, and the text on the stones is unrelated.

 British Isles

 Four fragmentary crosses from the Isle of Man, from Kirk Andreas, Malew, Jurby, and Maughold depict Sigurd stabbing Fafnir from underneath.
 The crosses also depict the cooking of Fafnir's heart, Sigurd receiving advice from the birds, and potentially his horse Grani.
 These crosses possibly date to around 1000.

 There are also a number of depictions from England, likely dating from the period of Norse rule between 1016 and 1042.
 In Lancashire, the Heysham hogback may depict Sigurd stabbing Fafnir through the belly as well as his horse Grani.
 It is one of the few monuments on the British Isles that does not appear to have been influenced by Christianity.
 The nearby Halton cross appears to depict Regin forging Sigurd's sword and Sigurd roasting Fafnir's heart, sucking his thumb.
 The iconography of these depictions resembles that found on the Isle of Man.

 In Yorkshire, there are at least three further depictions: a cross fragment at Ripon Cathedral, a cross built into a church at Kirby Hill, and a lost fragment from Kirby Hill that is preserved only as a drawing.
 The first two attestations depict Sigurd with his finger in his mouth while cooking Fafnir's heart, while the third may depict Fafnir with a sword in his heart.
 There is also a badly worn gravestone from York Minster that appears to show Regin after having been beheaded and Sigurd with his thumb in his mouth, along with possibly Grani, the fire, and the slain Fafnir.